willbowditch/dbt-core/performance/README.md

 - add more projects to test different configurations that have been known bottlenecks
 - add more dbt commands to measure
 - reading new metrics from a file so no one has to edit rust source to add them to the suite
+- build in a git-bisect run to automatically identify the commits that caused a performance regression by modeling each commit's expected value for the failing metric.
+Output the command to run this in each performance regression failure message.